What do I do about equipment during the course or if I want my own?

 How do I choose the right paraglider?

-Ask yourself how much real time can you put aside to fly, do you work flexible hours, only have weekends, have a family life to juggle, possibly just one paragliding holiday a year or are you giving up work and travelling the world.
+There so much to do but ask yourself how much real-time can you put aside to fly, do you work flexible hours, only have weekends, have a family life to juggle, possibly just one paragliding holiday a year or are you giving up work and travelling the world.

-For the most part, if you're only getting occasional weekends out flying and the odd holiday then take your time and get a good En A. Most modern En A' gliders give all the performance you need to fly In thermals and make your first Xcs.
-Plus they give a better level of security when you go abroad and might find yourself in taking off at the wrong time of day or in fruitier conditions you had bought into!
+For the most part, if you're only getting occasional weekends out flying and the odd holiday then take your time and get a good En A as a first glider.
+Most modern En A' gliders give all the performance you need to fly In thermals and make your first Xcs.
+Plus they give a better level of security when you go abroad and might find yourself taking off at the wrong time of day or in fruitier conditions you had bought into!
 Obviously going with seasoned guides will help with all that.